1.

 (ii)

-is made up of practising solicitors who are not members of the Law Society Secretariat;
+is made up of solicitors who are not members of the Law Society Secretariat;

 (iii)